SimonJang/s3-query-json/readme.md

 ## About

 The `selectObjectContent` [API](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#selectObjectContent-property) allows to easily query JSON and NDJSON data from S3.
-This node module provides a wrapper for this method, exposing the data as an aggregated result as Promise or as an Observable stream of the same data using the RxJS library.
+This node module provides a wrapper for this method, exposing the data as an aggregated result as a Promise.

 See the official AWS [docs](https://docs.aws.amazon.com/amazonglacier/latest/dev/s3-glacier-select-sql-reference-select.html) for more information.